Tenerife weather at the South airport is usually experienced first. Rainy days are rare there.

 That's Playa de las Teresitas with the ancient Anaga mountain

-of El Medano.
+of El Medano here.
 But without the surf, which is prevented by long

-Artificial air cooling and or at least fans should be priorities in the capital during the peak of summer.
+Artificial air cooling and or at least fans are said to be priorities in the capital during the peak of summer.

-Now, you'll understand why it's dry and warmer than the north in general.
-However the north and south regions are only two reasons that remind a mini continent.
+Now, you'll understand why it's dry and about 2 Degrees Celsius warmer than the North in general.
+However, the North and South regions are only two of many reasons that remind a mini continent.

-There is the saying that the strongest winds occur by El Medano in the very south of Tenerife, where surfing is at its best.
-However, the La Orotava Valley with Puerto de la Cruz and Los Realejos was visited by a whirlwind gale of 120km/hour for the 2nd time in 2010 within 5 years.
-Only Mount Teide was hit at 160km/hour during the February cylone of Tenerife in 2010.
+There is the saying that the strongest winds occur by El Medano in the very South of Tenerife, where surfing is at its best.
+However, the La Orotava Valley with Puerto de la Cruz and Los Realejos was visited by a whirlwind gale of 120km/hour for the 2nd time in 2010 within five years.
+Only Mount Teide was hit at 160km/hour during the February Cylone of Tenerife in 2010.

-However the deadliest Tenerife storm of all recorded times in the Canary Islands took place from November 6 of 1826 onward.
-It was the hurricane Bethencourt Gonzalez.
+However, the deadliest Tenerife storm as well as disaster of all recorded times in the Canary Islands took place from November 6 of 1826 onward.
+It was the Hurricane Bethencourt Gonzalez also called El Aluvion.
 It hit the Orotava Valley in particular.
-Of course, roads have been improved, most houses are built better and weather forecasts are there to warn.
+Of course, roads have been improved since then, most houses are built better and weather forecasts are there to warn.